liveryvideo/docs/docs/android-sdk.md

 ### Authentication

-- It is possible to authenticate either with a `token` or with a any desired `claims`:
+- It is possible to authenticate either with a `token` or with a map of `claims`:

 ```java
 playerView.setInteractiveAuth("token");